FAIRplus/the-fair-cookbook/content/recipes/reusability/miappe_matched.md

 ## Conclusion
-At this point, the VCF(URL_TO_INSERT_RECORD http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-41) contains metadata and data format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ted for the purpose of better discoverability and higher interoperability.
+At this point, the VCF(URL_TO_INSERT_RECORD http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-41) contains metadata and data format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ted for the purpose of better discoverability and higher interoperability.
 Data could thus be more easily read and evaluated automatically by machines, and it is made easier to connect different data sources with each other, so that in general a higher degree of FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) has been achieved.